HomeAnswersInfectious Diseasescold sores

 Hi doctor,

 I had a bad cold sore 8 weeks ago on my top lip and a bit of the skin above it.
-I used Zovirax externally for 2 weeks course and Acyclovir for 2 weeks course to treat it.
-The actual sore improved, the blister stopped weeping, and the scab formed and flaked off within 3 weeks but the redness is still lingering.
+I used Zovirax externally for two weeks course and Acyclovir for two weeks course to treat it.
+The actual sore improved, the blister stopped weeping, and the scab formed and flaked off within three weeks but the redness is still lingering.
 I rang the doctors that put me through a pharmacist who told me to use Hydrocortisone 1 % cream.
 I used it for a week as he recommended but it still did not go away.
 That was two weeks ago.

 I also had a new flare-up three days ago.
 Also, the top of my lip is symmetrical on both sides.
 It looks different from a cold sore in that it was some redness and skin flaking.

-Home remedies I have tried so far: Aloe vera (not much help), Tea tree oil (irritated it), Manuka oil (helps heal where the sore is but seem to irritate the new flare-up), Coconut oil (irritated it), Almond oil (seems to soothing it at the moment).
+Home remedies I have tried so far: aloe vera (not much help), tea tree oil (irritated it), manuka oil (helps heal where the sore is but seem to irritate the new flare-up), coconut oil (irritated it), and almond oil (seems to soothing it at the moment).
 I am worried that this is still unresolved herpes/cold sore and can be transmitted to my partner who does not have herpes.
-Is it contagious and am I able to kiss my partner?

 Hello,